criscosg/LogbookREST/README.md

   * delete the `src/Acme` directory;

-  * remove the routing entry referencing AcmeDemoBundle in `app/config/routing_dev.yml`;
+  * remove the routing task referencing AcmeDemoBundle in `app/config/routing_dev.yml`;

   * remove the AcmeDemoBundle from the registered bundles in `app/AppKernel.php`;